-Internally, arrays are stored in the area of the memory called the heap.
-Memory on the heap is allocated with alloc_array, which returns the address of an array (and later int his course alloc which returns a pointer).
+Internally, arrays are stored in the area of the memory we will call allocated memory.
+Memory in this area is allocated with alloc_array, which returns the address of an array (and later in this course alloc).
 In C0, memory is not explicitly deallocated, but it is garbage collected in the sense that memory that can no longer be accessed from within the running program is freed so that it can be used to satisfy future allocation requests.